OffsetMods538/Github-Resourcepack-Manager/docs/tutorials/configuration/mod-configuration.md

     Default Value: `false`
     May be null: `no`
 This tells the mod that your GitHub repository is private and that it needs to provide credentials to download it.
 If your GitHub repository is private, you need to set this to `true`.
+Disable this otherwise.

 ### githubUsername
 !!! info ""